bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 .. figure:: _static/InstanceCorrelation1.png

-Firstly, decide what type of modules will be included into the pipeline.
-These modules will require instances of a particular type.
-So determine the type of instances that will be created.
+Firstly, decide what types of instances will perform processing in the pipeline.

-That will help to clarify which streams are required for these particular instances.
+Determined instance types will help to clarify which streams are required for these particular instances.

 Secondly, find in the diagram what services are necessary for these types of streams.